+We, at New Era Remodeling & Repairs, LLC are a licensed General Contractor in the State of Washington, Registration #: NEWERER819BM.
 We are a reputable termite & pest control service provider for residential locations.
-We are located in Olympia, Washington and also serve Lacey, Tumwater, and other nearby cities.
+We are located in Olympia, Washington and also serve the nearby cities.
 Here is the list of pest control services that we can offer you:

 Ant control / fire ant control,

 Cockroach pest control,